mixxxdj/manual/source/chapters/user_interface.rst

   to that cue point.
 * **Hot**: The track will seek to the nearest previous :term:`hotcue` point.

+**Vinyl button**

+This button enables :term:`vinyl control`.
+When enabled in Mixxx, the track on the Mixxx deck is controlled by the external vinyl control.

+**Pass button**

+This button enables passthrough.
+When enabled, audio from an external vinyl can be played on the Mixxx deck.

 .. seealso :: For more information on how to use Vinyl control in your setup, go
               to the chapter :ref:`vinyl-control`.